molovo/Dates/README.md

 # Dates

-A polyfill to recreate chromes keyboard input behaviour on date inputs across other browsers
+A polyfill to recreate Google Chrome's keyboard input behaviour on date inputs across other browsers

 #### Usage